voxel51/fiftyone/docs/source/user_guide/config.rst

 -   **Database**: when you import FiftyOne for the first time using a newer version of the Python package, the database's version is automatically updated to match your client version
--   **Datasets**: are lazily migrated to the current database version on a per-dataset basis whenever you load the dataset for the first time using a newer version of the FiftyOne package
+-   **Datasets** are lazily migrated to the current database version on a per-dataset basis whenever you load the dataset for the first time using a newer version of the FiftyOne package